Texas Senate Bill 321 has passed. What does that mean for you, your families, and Texas taxpayers? Here's everything you need to know:

 Why is this important to current retirees?

 The current ERS-defined benefit plan does not include a benefit increase (13th check or otherwise) during retirement.
 However, in the 1980s and 90s, when investment returns were in the double digits and the retirement fund was not in debt, the Legislature granted several benefit increases.
 Retirees have not had an increase since 2002.
 Since the ERS retirement trust fund is projected to run out of money, there is no chance retirees will ever see a 13th check or retirement increase (regardless of age or years in retirement).
-However, if the Legislature appropriates the $510 million to the pension fund, the fund will become sound sooner, and pension increases for current retirees could be considered.
+However, with the passage of SB 321, the fund will become sound sooner and pension increases for current retirees could be considered.

 2061 is a long way away- it will not affect my staff or me.

 That may be true, but there are approximately 56,000 state employees in ERS' pension group 3.
-The pension fund will run out of money in their lifetime while in retirement.
+Without SB 321's path to solvency, the pension fund would run out of money in their lifetime while in retirement.

-Also, if you, your children, or grandchildren live in Texas – they stand to pay more in taxes.
-If the state continues to only contribute less than 1% of state budget to paying off this debt, Texas will have no choice but to fund employee benefits with money from general revenue.
-By then, it will cost at least four times as much.
+ERS' unfunded liability is a debt that grows about $1.5 Billion a biennium - that's $2 million a day.
+The debt stands to affect Texas' high credit rating, according to Comptroller Glenn Hegar and bond rating houses.
+If you, your children, or grandchildren live in Texas – they might have had to pay more in taxes.
+If the state continued only contributing less than 1% of state budget to pay off this debt, Texas would have had no choice but to fund employee benefits with money from general revenue.
+By then, it would cost at least four times as much.
 Every taxpayer would pay more.

 Jennifer Chambers from ERS recently spoke with TPEA about SB 321 and how ERS, the state, and the Legislature plan to tackle it.
 Watch and/or listen here: